akhilthomas236/github-enterprise-mcp/README.md

 #### VS Code Integration

-To use this MCP server with VS Code, add the following to your workspace's `.vscode/mcp.json` file:
+To use this MCP server with VS Code, add the following configurations:

 <details>
-  <summary>Basic MCP Configuration (Click to expand)</summary>
+  <summary>Basic MCP Configuration for VS Code (Click to expand)</summary>

+  File: `.vscode/mcp.json`
   ```json
   {
     "servers": {